Osedea/angular-osd-upload/README.md

 });
 ```

-### Events
+### ERRORS CONSTANTS
-The following events can be listened for during upload:
+Upload constants can be injected into a service using the UPLOAD angular constant.
+The following error codes can be returned during upload:

-`$rootScope.$broadcast('osdUploadSizeExceeded', file);`: Fired when an attempt to upload a file with size greater than that specified in `UploadConfig.maxSize`.
+`UPLOAD.ERROR.FILE_TYPE`: Returned when an attempt to upload a file with size greater than that specified in `UploadConfig.maxSize`.

-`$rootScope.$broadcast('osdUploadUnsupportedType', file);`: Fired when an attempt to upload a file of type that doesn't match any listed in `UploadConfig.supportedFileTypes`.
+`UPLOAD.ERROR.SIZE`: Returned when an attempt to upload a file of type that doesn't match any listed in `UploadConfig.supportedFileTypes`.

 #### License